 \section{Conclusion}

 This study highlights the strengths and limitations of current deep learning-based segmentation models in analyzing diabetic retinopathy (DR)-related structural changes.
 Both SwinUNETR and VM-UNet exhibit strong performance, particularly in segmenting complex retinal layers and fluid regions.
 However, segmentation of fluid and HRF remains challenging due to their small size and dispersed distribution.
-Analysis of retinal layer thickness differences between NPDR and PDR reveals distinct structural alterations, with significant differences observed in the OPL, ONL+IS, fluid, and HRF distributions.
+Analysis of retinal layer thickness differences between NPDR and PDR reveals distinct structural alterations, with significant differences observed in the RNFL, GCL+IPL, OS, and fluid.
 The varying relationships between visual acuity and these structural changes in NPDR versus PDR suggest a progression from adaptive retinal remodelling in NPDR to pathological neurodegeneration and edema-driven vision loss in PDR, reinforcing the importance of early detection and intervention.

 While the models enable detailed and efficient structural analysis, it is crucial to recognize that the choice of model can influence the clinical conclusions drawn from segmentation results.
 No single model consistently outperforms others across all tasks, highlighting the need to interpret findings in the context of model-specific strengths and weaknesses.
 The insights provided by these models contribute to our understanding of DR progression and may support improved disease classification and monitoring in clinical practice.